All Products

 You can configure quality rules based on built-in table-level and field-level monitoring templates.
 For more information about built-in rule templates, see View built-in rule templates.

-2. Create a Data Quality rule.
+2. Create a data quality rule.

-Method 1: Use a system template
+Method 1: System template

 System rule template parameters